Lionel Blair: Career

-In December 2010, he appeared briefly in a sketch with Ronnie Corbett and Rob Brydon in BBC One's The One Ronnie.
-On 24 December 2011, he appeared on the ITV programme Text Santa with Ant & Dec.
 In 2012, he was cast in the film version of Ray Cooney's farce Run for Your Wife.
-On 3 January 2014, he entered the Celebrity Big Brother house with Made in Chelsea media personality Ollie Locke, after being handcuffed together as part of a task set by Big Brother.
+In 2014, he entered the Celebrity Big Brother house with Made in Chelsea media personality Ollie Locke, after being handcuffed together as part of a task set by Big Brother.
 Aged 85 at the time of entering the house, Blair was the show's oldest ever housemate, and remains the oldest person to compete in any version of the Big Brother franchise.
-He became the third housemate to be evicted on 17 January 2014.
+He was the third housemate to be evicted.